Sally Douglas was a teacher before responding to the – rather surprising – call to be a Minister.

 Sally continues to be humbled by this strange calling to ordained ministry and deeply values accompanying others in their faith and doubt journeys as they explore what it might mean to be a disciple of Jesus in their own lives and who God is calling them to be.

-Sally is an Honorary Postdoctoral Associate within the University of Divinity and an Adjunct Lecturer within the University of Divinity, at Pilgrim Theological College.
-Her ongoing research interests span biblical studies, early church history and theology, and the implications of these in contemporary context.
+Sally works in the mode of ‘scholar – pastor’, as well as serving in the parish, she is an Honorary Research Associate within the University of Divinity and an Associate Lecturer within the University of Divinity, at Pilgrim Theological College.

-She is fed by ancient Christian contemplative practices and, at present, is very into reggae.
+She is fed by ancient Christian contemplative prayer practices and, at present, is very into reggae and other (loud) music.